cerner/beadledom/README.md

-# beadledom
+# Beadledom

 Beadledom is a bundle of common components required for building JAX-RS web services.
-It is the starting point for new services, and the core of Beadledom provides health checks, monitoring via Stagemonitor, API docs via Swagger, JSON serialization via Jackson, and integration of these components with Guice.
-For more information on creating a service check out our [documentation site](http://cerner.github.io/beadledom/).
+It is the starting point for new services.
+The core of Beadledom provides health checks, monitoring via Stagemonitor, API docs via Swagger, JSON serialization via Jackson, and integration of these components with Guice.
+For more information on creating a service check out our [documentation](http://cerner.github.io/beadledom/).

 Beadledom is made up of the following components:

 * [avro](avro#beadledom-avro) - Additional Avro functionality required for services.
-* [client](client#beadledom-client) - Http client for communicating with the Jax-RS web services.
+* [client](client#beadledom-client) - HTTP client for communicating with the JAX-RS web services.
 * [common](common#beadledom-common) - Common utilities.
 * [Configuration](configuration#beadledom-configuration) - Centralized API to access the aggregated configurations from different sources.
-* [core](core#beadledom-core) - Core Guice Module that pulls in all the other recommended beadledom modules.
+* [core](core#beadledom-core) - Core Guice module that pulls in all the other recommended Beadledom modules.
 * [guice](guice#beadledom-guice) - Additional Guice extensions.
 * [guice-dynamicbindings](guice-dynamicbindings#beadledom-guice-dynamicbindings) - To retrieve annotated bindings at runtime.
 * [health](health#beadledom-health) - Health checks for services.